 Dr Hans-Peter Stutz, Swiss Bat Conservation Foundation: The biologist Hans-Peter B. Stutz is President of the Swiss Bat Conservation Foundation.
 He is a member of the Science Council of the "Swiss Coordination Office for Bat Conservation" and is in charge of the training provided for bat emergency care.

-Dr Martin Bauert, Senior Curator Zoo Zürich: Heads the Zoo Biology Department and is primarily responsible for nature conservation projects at Zoo Zürich.
+Dr. Martin Bauert is primarily responsible for Zoo Zurich’s nature conservation projects.
 He is Vice President of the Swiss Expert Committee that looks after issues relating to the Washington Convention on International Trade in Endangered Species, or CITES.